marty90/esni_doh_classification/README.md

 The arguments for input are:
 * `LOG_TCP_TRAIN_IN`: a path to the input Tstat TCP logs used for training.
 It is a Spark path, and, as such, it supports wildcards.
-* `LOG_TCP_TRAIN_IN`: a path to the input Tstat TCP logs used for training.
+* `LOG_TCP_TRAIN_IN`: a path to the input Tstat TCP logs used for testing.
 It is a Spark path, and, as such, it supports wildcards.
 * `ASN_FILE`: The list of ASes to consider, one per line in form of `<name>:<ASN>`.

 The arguments for output are: